tnaduc/Collaborative_filtering/README.md

 **Collaborative filtering is a method of making automatic predictions (filtering) about the interests of a user by collecting preferences or taste information from many users (collaborating)**

+# Data

+We use movielens [datasets](http://files.grouplens.org/datasets/movielens/ml-20m.zip).
+In particular, we will a small [100000 dataset ](http://files.grouplens.org/datasets/movielens/ml-latest-small.zip) for quick protyping and experimenting.

+# Tools

+- Python 2.7 with Pandas, Numpy, Theano, Keras, sklearn, matplotlib

+- AWS: EC2 t2.xlarge instance (I found no different when using p2.xlarge for this project)

 # Learning objectives
 We will get to understand collaborative filers and construct several models: a linear filter and a simple neural network.